5 Ways to Make Your Bed Cozier (for Those Who Plan to Hibernate Until Spring)

 During the warmer months, cool linen or percale is the bed sheet of choice, but in the winter, it's all about flannel for a cozy bed.
 In general, flannel is thicker, heavier, and retains heat better than your summer linens, so you'll feel noticeable warmer all winter long.

 If you sleep soundly in the summer with the thinnest, airiest duvet imaginable, it's time to switch out the insert for something with a little more substance.
 When it comes to warmth that's still breathable (important for those who tend to sweat at night!), down or a down alternative is your best bet.
 For the warmest, yet most lightweight duvet, look for one labeled "all down" or "100% down."

 Check out the fill power: On the packaging of most down duvets, you'll notice a rating for "fill power," which is essentially a measurement of the down's fluffiness.
 For winter, you'll want one with a fill power of around 600 to 800.

 Pile on the Throw Pillows

-Adding lush throw pillows to your bed will not only make it look cozier, but it will also feel warmer—especially if you opt for faux fur or knitted pillow covers.
-While you may not necessarily want to sleep with the pillow pile on your bed, if you typically read or do work on a laptop in bed, they can help make the bed feel snuggly.
-Pottery Barn has an incredible selection of faux fur, knitted, and velvet pillows.
+Adding lush throw pillows to your bed will not only make it look cozier, but it will also feel warmer—especially if you opt for velvet, faux fur, or knitted pillow covers.
+While you may not necessarily want to sleep with the pillow pile on your bed, it will make your bed feel snuggly while you read or watch TV.